-- Selected LEAs hire staff, education transition and career advocates, to provide transition-related services to eligible sites and youth while youth are in and after state care. - DHHS uses an annual grant of \$135,000 from these funds to provide primarily short-term, market-sensitive training leading to employment and/or generating critical education-related life skills. - As referenced above, these services may supplement some services offered by the Youth-in-Custody program.
+- Selected LEAs hire staff, education transition and career advocates, to provide transition-related services to eligible sites and youth while youth are in, and after state care. - DHHS uses an annual grant of \$135,000 from these funds to provide primarily short-term, market-sensitive training leading to employment and/or generate critical education-related life skills. - As referenced above, these services may supplement some services offered by the YIC program.